-Cameron’s might seem like a pretty plausible stance, at first glance, to many a citizen.
-Why, the speaker’s own “Parliamentary Conservative Party”, the bunch of legislators who (for example) are even willing meekly to advance the “smash the family” social engineering of their own Marxist Feminist infiltrators whenever Mr Cameron’s whips order them to do so, aren’t actually conservatives themselves nowadays, are they?
+Cameron’s might seem like a pretty plausible stance, at first glance.
+Why, his own “Parliamentary Conservative Party”, aren’t actually conservatives themselves nowadays, are they?
 Not in deed as in profession.

 What then could be more reasonable than that hypocrisy just like his own is what now fuels mayhem in Iraq and Syria?
 Something as unconnected with what Islam really is, as he is with what conservatism really is?

-Just as the (Parliamentary) Conservatives in the UK by-and-large aren’t really conservatives at all nowadays, likewise (“trust me on this, I’m a Prime Minister”) Islamist Extremists, far from being extremely Islamic as you’d naturally expect from the nomenclature, are, in fact, hardly Islamic people at all, perhaps not even true Moslems at all, not even moderately so.
+Just as the (Parliamentary) Conservatives in the UK by-and-large aren’t really conservatives at all nowadays, likewise Islamist Extremists, far from being extremely Islamic as you’d naturally expect from the nomenclature, are, in fact, hardly Islamic people at all, perhaps not even true Moslems at all, not even moderately so.

-My straw Cameron is here borrowing, and applying to Islam, on which he makes pretensions to having such expertise, a distinction of protestant theology said to have eternal consequences.
+Cameron is here borrowing, and applying to Islam, a distinction of protestant theology said to have eternal consequences.
 That is, the distinction between, on the one hand, “true believers” – born-again saints if you like – real Christians – people who are thought to be “saved” and who are collectively referred to as “the church invisible” – and, on the other hand, “hypocrites” and “temporary believers” (as I seem to remember that the Westminster Confession and the Baptist Confession of 1689 refer to them) sojourning within what protestants used to call “the church visible”.

 That it’s really that nice Turkish chap at the kebab shop, or Bengali waiter at the “Indian” restaurant, who, for all we know, wouldn’t hurt a fly, eats pork chops served to him at table if it would offend a tactless English host not to (or because he just likes pork) who is the true Moslem?
-The so-called Moslem who drinks lager (but only socially, and very occasionally, of course), because Allah is merciful?
 The Moslem who quite possibly hasn’t visited a mosque or spoken to an imam in five years?
-The nominal Moslem, like the seven Bosnian refugees who drank lager (at least, the adults did) and ate bacon butties, to whom I offered shelter in my house in Guildford over twenty years ago, when a local church was bringing Moslems over from war-torn Bosnia to the UK as refugees, by the bus-load?
-The “moderate” Moslem next door who is not at risk of ever planting a bomb himself, or chopping off some other poor frightened chap’s head, possibly because he keeps his only copy of the Koran (and that hardly ever used) in a box in his attic?
+The nominal Moslem, like the seven Bosnian refugees who drank lager and ate bacon butties I had staying in my house in Guildford over twenty years ago?
+The “moderate” Moslem-next-door who is not at risk of ever planting a bomb, or chopping off some other poor blighter’s head.
+Possibly, that is, because he keeps his only copy of the Koran in a box in his attic?

-If Islam is “the religion of peace”, Straw Cameron continues, then might not this peace-loving nice-guy stereotype be the “true” Moslem that Mr Cameron so enthusiastically envisages, even though Mr Cameron is at other times as cynical about truth as was Pontius “What is truth?”
-Pilate himself?
+If Islam is “the religion of peace”, Cameron argues, then might not this peace-loving nice-guy stereotype be the “true” Moslem that Cameron so enthusiastically envisages?
 How convenient would that be!

-Straw Cameron’s argument is that Islamic Extremists aren’t even moderately Islamic, as he understands what it is to be Islamic; whilst Islamic Moderates, his sort of people, or at least people he can put up with, are extremely akin to his preferred mental picture of what it is to be Islamic in the first place.
+Cameron’s argument is that Islamic Extremists aren’t even moderately Islamic, as he understands what it is to be Islamic; whilst Islamic Moderates, his sort of people – or at least people he can put up with – are extremely akin to his preferred mental picture of what it means to be Islamic.
 N’est-ce pas?

-Not approving of any sort of fundamentalism helps Mr Cameron to overcome the cognitive dissonance, whereby obeying the Islamic scriptures, specifically the Koran, interpreted literally, by becoming a terrorist (say), isn’t at all what he means by “Islamic”, whereas humbly serving drunk English lager louts bacon burgers in a take-away, never reading the Koran, and certainly never becoming a terrorist, is extremely Islamic to Mr Cameron’s imaginative and wishful way of thinking.
+Not approving of any sort of fundamentalism helps Mr Cameron to overcome the cognitive dissonance, whereby obeying the Koran, by becoming a terrorist, isn’t at all what Cameron means by “Islamic”.
+Whereas humbly serving drunk English lager louts bacon burgers in a take-away, never reading the Koran, and certainly never becoming a terrorist, is extremely Islamic to Mr Cameron’s imaginative and wishful way of thinking.

 Islamic Moderates are thus extremely Islamic according to Mr Cameron, whilst Islamic Extremists aren’t even moderately Islamic.

-David Cameron mocks the phrase “a clash of civilisations”, in a speech in which he describes exactly that!
+David Cameron mocks the phrase “a clash of civilisations”.
+But he does so in a speech in which the elephant in the room is exactly that!